0xNefu/txchyon/src/content/posts/getting-started/how-to-setup-bitocoin-wallet.md

 ---
-title: "How to Set Up a Bitcoin Wallet and Start Accumulating BTC in 2026 – Step-by-Step Guide"
+title: "How to Set Up a Bitcoin Wallet and Start Accumulating BTC – Step-by-Step Guide"
 description: "Complete beginner-friendly tutorial to create a secure Bitcoin wallet (software & hardware), buy your first BTC, and set up automatic accumulation with dollar-cost averaging (DCA).
 Includes real examples using Electrum, Ledger, Coinbase, Kraken, Swan Bitcoin and more."
 date: 2025-11-27
 updatedDate: 2025-12-02